-- 14.9.1 A summary of the residual effects is provided in Table 14.6 (using the approach set out in Table 14.3).
-Only those effects during construction, maintenance and operation of the Proposed Development that have been assessed as 'minor', 'moderate' or 'major' prior to mitigation are included (i.e. not those classified as 'negligible').
-Mitigation measures relevant to each activity associated with a potentially significant adverse effect are set out in Table 14.7 and also outlined in the Framework CEMP in Appendix 5A in ES Volume III. - 14.9.2 Table 14.6 also confirms whether the incorporation of the mitigation measures identified above will result in a reduction in the magnitude and/or probability of impacts on sensitive water receptors or whether they have a net adverse or beneficial impact.
+14.9.1 A summary of the residual effects is provided in Table 14. (using the approach set out in Table 14.).
+Only those effects during construction, operation and maintenance of the Proposed Development that have been assessed as 'minor', 'moderate' or 'major' prior to mitigation are included (i.e. not those classified as 'negligible').
+Mitigation measures relevant to each activity associated with a potentially significant adverse effect are set out in Table 14. and also outlined in the Outline CEMP in Appendix 5A of the ES Volume III (Document Ref.
+6.4).

+14.9.2 Table 14. also confirms whether the incorporation of the mitigation measures identified above will result in a reduction in the magnitude and/or probability of impacts on sensitive water receptors or whether they have a net adverse or beneficial impact.

-Table 14.6: Summary of Residual Effects
+Table 14.8: Summary of residual effects

-IMPACT FROM ACTIVITY DESCRIPTION OF POTENTIAL EFFECTS (PRIOR TO MITIGATION) MITIGATION MEASURES (IMPACT AVOIDANCE) DESCRIPTION OF RESIDUAL EFFECTS DESCRIPTION SIGNIFICANCE DESCRIPTION SIGNIFICANCE CONSTRUCTION ON A - permanent loss of both surface waterbodies within the Site during construction of the Proposed Development Pond 1 and Pond 2 are of low character receptor importance.
-Loss of these surface water bodies has the potential to affect water resources, flood risk and drainage with a medium nature of effect.
-Minor adverse New surface water attenuation pond SuDS feature and improved drainage via gullies, drainage ditches/swales where possible.
-Incorporation of these mitigation measures will reduce the probability of effects occurring to low, and in the event of the effect occurring, reduce the magnitude to negligible.
-Negligible B - potential change to the surrounding land drains (culverting) If an access bridge from South Marsh Road is proposed across Land Drain 1 in the north-eastern corner of the Main Development Area, then there is the potential for an impact on the flood risk from the watercourse; with a medium nature of effect.
+IMPACT DESCRIPTION OF POTENTIAL EFFECTS MITIGATION MEASURES DESCRIPTION OF RESIDUAL FROM (PRIOR TO MITIC GATION) (IMPACT AVOIDANCE) EFFE CTS ACTIVITY DESCRIPTION SIGNIFICANCE DESCRIPTION SIGNIFICANCE CONSTRUCTIO ON A - potential change to the surrounding land drains (culverting) If an access bridge from South Marsh Road is proposed across Land Drain 1 (of low importance) in the north- eastern corner of the Main Development Area, then there is the potential for an impact on the flood risk from the watercourse; with a medium nature of effect.
+Construction activities have the potential to affect changes to the surrounding drains with the nature of the effect being low (medium probability, reversible and medium term adverse effects on the water quality).
 Minor adverse Any proposed culvert beneath the bridge will be adequately sized to convey the equivalent maximum flow as the ditch itself currently exhibits.
 This existing flow capacity would need to be assessed at the detailed design stage to inform the choice of culvert size used.
 Agreement would need to be sought from the NEL IDB on the structure used.
 The new culvert would reduce the probability of effects occurring to medium, and in the event of the effect occurring, reduce the magnitude to negligible.
-Negligible
+Negligible B - potential loss of floodplain storage and The Environment Agency's modelling has illustrated that there is a very low/ negligible risk of fluvial Minor adverse and Negligible No mitigation is considered necessary to further reduce the residual risk of floodwater re-routing to the n/a Minor adverse and Negligible